abirasecurity/ICMP_Timestamp_Scanner/README.md

 # ICMP_Timestamp_Scanner
 A Python utility for scanning multiple IP addresses with ICMP timestamp requests using hping3.

-# ICMP Timestamp Scanner

-A Python utility for scanning multiple IP addresses with ICMP timestamp requests using hping3.

 ## Overview

 This tool automates the process of sending ICMP timestamp requests to a list of IP addresses and extracting the timestamp information from the responses.
 It uses the `hping3` utility to perform the scans and provides both the complete output and the extracted timestamp information.